-In our last article, we reflashed our laptop and ended with the Linux Mint Welcome screen.
-In this article, we will review some important first steps to take after reflashing to LMDE.
-Here is the Welcome screen:
+In our last article, we reflashed our laptop and ended with the Linux Debian 11 Start screen.
+In this article, we will review some important first steps to take after reflashing to Linux Debian.
+Here is the Debian Start screen:

-Then click Power Management.
+Click Power Management.
 Change the settings to Never and Shut down immediately.
 Then click Sound.
-Click the Sounds tab and turn off all of the sounds.
-Then click Settings to increase the maximum sound to 150%.
+Click Settings to increase the maximum sound to 150%.
 Then close the Settings screen.

 Download the app image to your Downloads folder.
 Then create an apps folder and transfer the app image to your apps folder.
 Then right click on the file and click Properties.
 Then click the Permissions tab and check Allow executing file as a program.

 Then close the Properties screen.
 Left click on the Mint Menu and click Configure.
 Then click Menu.
 Then click Open the Menu Editor.
 Then click Internet .
 Then click New Item.

 Call it Libre Wolf.
 Browse to the app to select it.
 Then click on the icon to select an icon.
 Then click OK.
 Then add the app to the panel.

 Next, we will review how to upgrade and customize Libre Office.